 About the card

 Each year after January 2018, a new age group will be added to those who are required to possess a valid card.
-By 2025, all persons who operate a motorized vessel on California waters will be required to have one.
+By 2025, all persons who operate on California waters will be required to have one.
 Once issued, the card remains valid for a boat operator’s lifetime.
 California Harbors and Navigation Code Section 678.11(b) contains the following phase-in schedule based on operator age:

 - January 1, 2018 – Persons 20 years of age or younger